victorcmps/virtual-store-angular-17/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.5.

+## JSON server

+Run `npm run server` for running the JSON server.
+The server will be available on `http://localhost:3000/`.
+The server will automatically reaload if you change the `db.json` file located in the `api` folder.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.